ecurry15/Azure-HoneyNet-Soc/README.md

 ## Further Hardening Steps:

 - I enabled <ins>Microsoft Defender for Cloud</ins> and followed a few of the configuration recommendations like :
-  - Enabled multi-factor Authentication
+  - Enabling multi-factor Authentication
-  - Configured Machines to automatically check for updates
+  - Configuring Machines to automatically check for updates
 - I enabled <ins>NIST SP 800-53</ins> and fulfilled the standards associated with <ins>AC-5 Separation of Duties</ins>

 <b> </b>